Neural Feature Learning in Function Space: Multimodal Learning With Missing Modalities

-The top mode $\sigmab_1, \fb_1^*, \gb_1^*$ in \eqref{eq:mm:fb} also characterizes the optimal solution to a classical regression formulation.
+The top mode $(\sigmab_1, \fb_1^*, \gb_1^*)$ in \eqref{eq:mm:fb} also characterizes the optimal solution to a classical regression formulation.
 Specifically, given input variables $X_1, X_2$ and the output variable $Y$, \cite{breiman1985estimating} formulated the regression problem

-where the minimization is over zero-mean functions $\phi^{(1)}, \phi^{(2)}$, and $\psi$, and referred to the solutions as the optimal transformations.
-Then, we have the following characterization.
+where the minimization is over zero-mean functions $\phi^{(1)}, \phi^{(2)}$, and $\psi$.
+The solution of \eqref{eq:opt:tran}, referred to as the optimal transformations \citep{breiman1985estimating}, can be characterized as follows.
 A proof is provided in \appref{app:prop:opt:tran}.

 \begin{proposition} The minimum value of optimization problem \eqref{eq:opt:tran} is $1 - \sigmab_1^2$, which can be achieved by $\phi^{(1)} + \phi^{(2)}= \sigmab_1 \cdot \fb_1^*$ and $\psi = \gb_1^*$. \end{proposition}